 • Pain in the neck, shoulder or arm while at rest and working

-• Unusual should stiffness
+• Unusual shoulder stiffness

 • Normal shoulder positions feel difficult